dikashkumar/dikashkumar/README.md

 🎯 Career Goal:

-> To become a Software Engineer who builds innovative and impactful solutions for real-world problems.
+> To become a Software Developer who builds innovative and impactful solutions for real-world problems.

 ---